Learning to be a Community of Good Work (1)

 IV.
 Links of possible interest

-What is Social Entrepreneurship?
-A brief introduction to this relatively new movement that has transformed the way many people think about “doing business.”
+The Rise Of Social Entrepreneurship Suggests A Possible Future For Global Capitalism A brief introduction to this relatively new movement that has transformed the way many people think about “doing business.”

 A recent New York Times article about Muhammad Yunus, who received the Nobel Peace Prize in October 2006 for his pioneering work in micro-credit.
-(Copyrighted article through Angel; log-in to C&C site and then click on "Resources" tab and then "Copyrighted readings".)
+(Copyrighted article through Canvas; log-in to C&C site and then click on "Files" tab and then "Course Resources".)

 A brief interview with Muhammad Yunus discussing one of his latest ventures to end poverty and malnutrition by creating what he calls a "social business," which is a business that has a different kind of bottom line.

-Nick Madigan, “A Pilgrim’s Progress: Using Film to Aid the Poor” (Another copyrighted article through Angel; log-in to C&C site and then click on "Resources" tab and then "Copyrighted readings".)
-A fascinating New York Times article that tells more of the story of Gerard Straub, mentioned in our readings for last time.
+Nick Madigan, “A Pilgrim’s Progress: Using Film to Aid the Poor” (Another copyrighted article through Canvas) A fascinating New York Times article that tells more of the story of Gerard Straub, mentioned in our readings for last time.
 You can also watch (or read) a recent interview with Straub here.